-The International Monetary System : The rise and fall of Gold Standard and Bretton Wood System (the interwar periods); Present International Monetary System IMF: Objectives; functions; Conditionality clause of the IMF; The Collapse of Bretton Wood System; World Bank: and its contribution - limitations.
+The International Monetary System: The rise and fall of Gold Standard and Bretton Wood System (the interwar periods); Present Inernational Monetary System IMF: Obectives; functions; Conditionality clause of the IMF; The Collapse of Bretton woods System; World Bank and its contribution-limitations.

-GATT and WTO : GATT and Trade Liberalization : The Doha Declaration : WTO and Developing : WTO and Developing Countries with Special reference of India: Trade Related Investment Measures (TRIMs).
-Trade related aspects of Intellectual property (TRIPs) and General Agreement of Trade in Services (GATS)
+GATT and WTO: GATT and Trade Liberalization: The Doha Declaration; WTO and Developing Countries with Special reference to India; Trade Related Investment Measures (TRIMs).
+Trade related aspects of Intellectual property (TRIPs) and General Agreement on Trade in Services (GATS).